 Bishops Rock

-The lighthouse on Bishops Rock is a Scilly landmark.
-It sits on a rock in the Southwest passage, warning vessels of the beginning of the dangerous rock archipelago that is Scilly.
-Occasionally, if sea conditions are favourable, boats will head out from St Mary’s to show you the lighthouse on the rock.
+The lighthouse on Bishops Rock lies in the Southwest passage.
+Occasionally, if sea conditions are favourable, boats will head out from St Mary’s to show you the lighthouse from close by.
+It isn’t possible to land on the rock, and when Trinity House service the light (which is automated) they land on the top.

 The Bishops Rock did not, alas, save the Schiller, which was heading for Plymouth en route to Hamburg.
 In thick fog the ship’s Captain, knowing he was near Scilly, had brought volunteers from the passengers on deck to try to spot the Bishop’s light.
 Sadly, he thought it should be to starboard, when in fact they were passing South of the Bishops Rock and it was to port.
 The Schiller headed straight onto the Retarrier Ledges, it was battered by the sea all night.
 Although it had fired its minute guns to signal disaster, it had become customary for ships passing the islands to fire their minute gun to signal they were safely through and the alert was not sounded till morning.